Retirement for beginners: volunteering – a world of opportunity

 What is the course about?

 We will learn how volunteering can provide purpose, structure, a sense of identity, belonging and involvement for the modern retiree.
-We will look at some of the reasons people volunteer and (because there appear to be so many options) narrow down the search by selecting from different themes and areas of interest.
+We will look at some of the reasons people volunteer and (because there appears to be such a wide choice) narrow down our search by selecting from different themes and areas of interest.

 What will we cover?

 Where to look for your ideal voluntary job

 How to find the most suitable match for your passions, skills and interests